achiwa912/daemonlord/README.md

 -   `i)nspect` the trap.
 It might activate the trap
 -   `d)isarm` the trap.
 You need to type the trap name
 -   `l)eave alone` Give up the chest and walk away

+If your party has a thief, `i)dentify` and `d)isarm` the trap is sufficient.
+If the floor is 1 or 2 deep, you can just walk away from chests as you won't find good stuff in them on shallow floors.

     ^^^^^^^^^^^^^^| * A chest!                             |^^^^^^^^^^^^^^^^^^^^^^
     ^^^^^^^^^^^^^^| * o)pen k)antei i)nspect d)isarm       |^^^^^^^^^^^^^^^^^^^^^^